-We successfully advocated for $5 million allocation in the 2018-19 State Budget in partnership with other advocates, to provide professional development to educators to support dual language learners.
+We successfully advocated for $5 million allocation in the 2018-19 State Budget in partnership with other advocates, to provide professional development to Early Learning teachers to support dual language learners.
 Learn more.

 Patricia Lozano becomes Early Edge California’s new executive director.
-She brings expertise in early childhood education policy, research, and practice.
+She brings expertise in Early Learning policy, research, and practice.
 Meet Patricia.

 Transitional Kindergarten is shown to give children an academic advantage when they enter kindergarten, according to a five-year study.
 It also improves language, literacy, and math skills for English learner students.